-The AUWCL Office of Financial Aid offers need-based grants to qualifying full-time JD students only.
-The application is offered free-of-charge and must be completed electronically on an annual basis.
+The AUWCL Office of Financial Aid offers a limited number of need-based grants to qualifying full-time JD students only.
 Grants are available to U.S. citizens or eligible non-citizens as defined by federal criteria.
 Full-tuition scholarship recipients are not eligible to apply.

-Parental information is required of every applicant for need-based grant is determined by analyzing data from the Free Application for Federal Student Aid (FAFSA - March 1 deadline), along with other institutional financial aid and/or external resources.
-While we do not expect parents to contribute to law school, the application requires this information for all applicants regardless of age, marital status or dependents in order to gain a sense of the socioeconomic background the student is coming from and to gauge systemic need.
+Eligibility for the need-based grant is determined by analyzing data from the Free Application for Federal Student Aid (FAFSA - March 1 deadline), along with other institutional financial aid and/or external resources.
+While we do not expect parents to contribute to law school, historical financial aid information from the FAFSA is reviewed for all applicants regardless of age, marital status or dependents in order to gain a sense of the socioeconomic background the student is coming from and to gauge systemic need.
 This is most commonly demonstrated by receipt of a full federal Pell Grant during undergraduate studies.

 Supplemental information will be requested of prospective AUWCL students who meet initial need-based criteria (see "How to Apply" section for more information).

 The FAFSA is not required for consideration of merit scholarships offered through the AUWCL Office of Admissions.

 Grant recipients must maintain full-time enrollment (12 credits per fall/spring semester), comply with program rules, and are limited to three years of support.
 Recipients must utilize their full Direct Stafford Loan eligibility ($20,500) each year to be considered for the need-based grant and the AUWCL Financial Aid Office will revoke grants for students who do not exhaust their Stafford loan eligibility.
 For those who qualify, the annual award maximum is $15,000.